+The use of PRIs has been traced back to the 18th century when Benjamin Franklin, considered America’s first social investor, used instruments such as revolving loan funds to support a range of charitable organizations.
 The Ford Foundation, one of the first to use PRIs, began its program in 1968.
 According to a 1974 review of its first five years, even after accounting for loan losses, administrative costs, and the opportunity cost inherent in providing money at a below-market rate of interest, Ford found that “$1 million invested in a PRI is the equivalent of $5 million in grant expenditures.”
 Since then, the use of PRIs has grown steadily.
 In 2006-2007, the top five PRI providers were the ALSAM Foundation, followed by the Ford Foundation, the John D. and Catherine T. MacArthur Foundation, the David & Lucile Packard Foundation, and the Bill & Melinda Gates Foundation.

 A survey conducted by The Foundation Center found that foundations provided a total of over $387.6 million in program-related investments in 2007.
 Although modest (the amount was slightly under 1% of the amount of grants disbursed), these PRIs leverage over $1 billion a year, a considerable sum.